Learn about what members of our community are doing to help find a cure for ALS.

 - Tackle ALS: Ongoing fundraising competition making a revolutionary new phase of research possible.
 Tackle ALS is dedicated to the critically important global initiative to accelerate bringing science discoveries to our patients through innovative trial approaches.
 Increasing access to effective treatments for people with ALS is a primary shared goal.
 Let’s beat this!

-Lou Gehrig Day: Major League Baseball is honoring Lou Gehrig’s legacy by establishing an annual “Lou Gehrig Day” on June 2nd to raise awareness and funds for ALS.
+- Major League Baseball honored Lou Gehrig’s legacy by establishing an annual “Lou Gehrig Day” on June 2nd to raise awareness and funds for ALS.
 Gehrig joins Baseball Legends Jackie Robinson and Roberto Clemente as the only players whose legacies are celebrated annually with dedicated, league-wide days.
 Lou Gehrig Day will aim to remember the legacy of Gehrig, raise awareness and funds for research of ALS and celebrate the groups and individuals who have led the pursuit for cures.

-- Shop JoJo Rings: JoJo Rings offers unique handcrafted rings and wraps from recycled keys. $5 from every product purchased during May and June 2021 will support the Tackle ALS campaign benefiting the Healey Center.
+- Shop JoJo Rings: JoJo Rings offers unique handcrafted rings and wraps from recycled keys. $5 from every product purchased during May and June 2021 supported the Tackle ALS campaign benefiting the Healey Center.

 - sALSa For a Cure and Mastercard Present a Priceless Experience for Lou Gehrig Day: The New York Yankees, sALSa for a Cure and Major League Baseball conducted an auction of memorabilia and a one-of-a-kind private meal with a former Yankees player complete with tickets to a Yankees game that evening. sALSa for A Cure was created in 2016 by Mastercard employees after learning that long-time Mastercard employee Margot Vaughan, had been diagnosed with ALS.